JeffKoMS/mslearn-azure-developer-create/python/real-time-voice/DEPLOYMENT.md

-# GPT Realtime AI Resources for Student Experimentation
+# GPT Realtime Model Deployment for Student Experimentation

-This template provisions **ONLY the AI resources** students need to experiment with GPT realtime models.
+This template provisions **ONLY the AI model** students need to experiment with GPT realtime.
 The Flask application runs locally.

 ## Architecture

-- **Azure AI Foundry Project** - Workspace for AI experimentation
-- **OpenAI Service** - With GPT realtime model deployed
+- **Azure AI Foundry** - Modern AI services with GPT realtime model deployed
-- **Local Flask App** - Students run this locally, connecting to Azure OpenAI
+- **Local Flask App** - Students run this locally, connecting to the deployed model

 ## Prerequisites